GregariousMammal/Main-Site/content/clients/exoscale.md

 end_date: ongoing
 ---

-Chris helps this Swiss hosting company with technical blog content.
+We helped this Swiss hosting company with technical blog content.